codyde/cmbu-bootcamp-app/README.md

 * NGINX hosting Angular app and also providing reverse proxy functionality to the App Tier.
 Reason for this is since Angular is a client side extension, connecting to the app directly causes it to fail since it can't resolve DNS
 * Guestbook/Chat/Twitter clone - post a message, it pushes to the API, and the api inserts into the database tier
 * Refreshes the inbound content via API every 2 seconds from the client browser (horribly inefficient, PR it!)
-* Scalable to N number of pods
+* Scalable to N number of

 # Tier 2 - App Tier - API